 What we focus on, we will bring more of into our lives.

 This month, I want you to focus on choosing just one habit to bring into your life, and one habit to let go of.
-This choose one/loose one is a simple way to consistently take steps forward in your health, wealth and personal relationships.
-We are creating a whiteboard/chalkboard in the gym to track everyone's habits and which ones they are saying goodbye to.
-I want everyone to help each other out, and keep each other steady while they may otherwise struggle.
+This choose one/lose one method is a simple way to consistently take steps forward in your health, wealth and personal relationships.
+We are creating a chalkboard in the gym to track everyone's habits and which ones they are saying goodbye to.
+I want everyone to help each other out and keep each other steady while they may otherwise struggle.

-Goals are important...but the compass that helps you follow your own goals with a sound heart and mind... that is way more valuable than freaking out or getting stuck in the mud.
+Goals are important... but the compass (that helps you follow your own goals with a sound heart and mind) is way more valuable than freaking out or getting stuck in the mud.
 Process goals and benchmarks keep your attention on what is important, your ACTIONS.

 Here are your big takeaways: